-A man in London tries to help a counterespionage agent.
-But when the agent is killed and the man stands accused, he must go on the run to both save himself and also stop a spy ring which is trying to steal top secret information.
+A man in London tries to help a counter-espionage Agent.
+But when the Agent is killed, and the man stands accused, he must go on the run to save himself and stop a spy ring which is trying to steal top secret information.

 While holidaying in Switzerland, Lawrence and his wife Jill are asked by a dying friend, Louis Bernard, to get information hidden in his room to the British Consulate.
 They get the information, but when they deny having it, their daughter Betty is kidnapped.
 It turns out that Louis was a Foreign Office spy and the information has to do with the assassination of a foreign dignitary.
 Having managed to trace his daughter's kidnappers back to London, Lawrence learns that the assassination will take place during a concert at the Albert Hall.
 It is left to Jill, however, to stop the assassination.Written by

 8 of 9 people found this review helpful.